 Replicate Azure VMs

 The site can be easily replicated on your Azure VMS by setting up your BCDR strategy.
 So basically it will follow the process that you have configured.

 Further the same can be replicated on-premises VMs and physical servers to Azure.

 Keeping the data intact

-So while the Site recovery does it’s activity, i.e. replicating the application and it’s data.
+So while the Site recovery does it’s an activity, i.e. replicating the application and it’s data.
 The replicated application data is stored in Azure storage.
-During this process the data is not at all affected.
+During this process, the data is not at all affected.